← Back to blog

 Hypothesis-first: the debugging mode that saves real time

 When I tell my agent where to look, it should look there first.
-Not enumerate.
-The reason it matters: a decade of pattern recognition that can't be reconstructed from first principles every time.
+Not run through a list.
+Why that matters: I have ten years of pattern smarts in my head.
+You can't rebuild that from scratch every time.

-A pattern kept showing up yesterday across separate fixes.
-Every time my agent widened its investigation before validating the most likely cause first, it cost time.
-Every time it didn't, things moved fast.
+Same thing kept popping up yesterday across a few fixes.
+When my agent looked wider before it checked the top guess first, it lost time.
+When it checked first, things moved fast.
 Worth writing down.

 The haiku problem

-I had Laura and Alex configured to default to Haiku for cost reasons.
-That made sense at the time.
-Their daily check-in tasks are simple.
-Haiku handles them at a tenth the cost of Sonnet, no reason to burn budget on routine polling.
+I had Laura and Alex set to use Haiku by default.
+It saved money.
+That made sense then.
+Their daily check-ins are simple.
+Haiku does them at a tenth the cost of Sonnet.
+No reason to burn cash on simple polling.

 Then I changed my mind.
-The cost difference was negligible compared to the friction of agents being slightly dumber for routine work that occasionally needed real reasoning.
+The cost gap was small.
+But the friction was real.
+The agents felt a bit dumb on basic work that now and then needed real thought.
 So I told Ender to fix it.

-When the agent dug in, I had a clear hypothesis.
-Something in the crontab is overriding the model config at runtime.
-I'd built the cron, I knew the shape of the bug.
+When the agent dug in, I had a clear hunch.
+Something in the cron was changing the model config at run time.
+I built the cron.
+I knew the shape of the bug.

-The agent's instinct was to spin up two parallel investigation agents and enumerate broadly.
+The agent wanted to spin up two agents at once and search wide.
 Wrong move.
-I named the likely cause.
-The right play was one targeted command.
+I had named the likely cause.
+The right play was one small command.
 Check the crontab.
 Check the config file.
-Prove or disprove the hypothesis in five seconds.
-Instead, the parallel investigation added turns and noise before landing on exactly what a single crontab check would have surfaced immediately.
+Prove or kill the guess in five seconds.
+Instead, the parallel search added turns and noise.
+It landed on the same thing one crontab check would have shown right away.

 Worth being clear: the system worked the way I'd configured it.
 Haiku saved me money for weeks of cheap polling.
 That was the right setup at the time.
 The thing that wasn't fine was that when I told the agent where to look, it didn't look there first.